nickbean01/MusicPlaya/README.md

 # MusicPlaya
-A player that plays audio (eventually) and DOES NOTHING ELSE
+A player that plays audio.

 The goal of this project is to create a very simple music player that satisfies my needs.
 Also I wanted to learn C# and Visual Studio.